The university encourages all students, faculty, and staff to receive a COVID-19 vaccine as soon as possible.

 Vaccines are safe, effective, free, and readily available on campus and through other providers in the area.

-The university offers vaccine appointments to those age 18 and older.
-If you are under 18, check for clinics that offer the Pfizer vaccine, the only vaccine authorized for emergency use in people under age 18.
+The university offers vaccination appointments to those age 18 and older.
+If you are under 18, check for other providers in the area.

 Dates and times are listed on UT’s events calendar.
-Check the calendar for upcoming opportunities.
-If none are listed, check back for new additions.
+Check the calendar for upcoming vaccination clinics.
+If no clinics are listed, check back for new additions.

 Public Vaccine Clinic Schedule

 The university partners with businesses and community organizations to help get people vaccinated.
 We offer two options.